MarkusH/flask-pancake/README.md

   global switch when that service is unavailable.

 * `Flag`s are like Switches but can be overridden for individual groups.
-To make use of Flags, one needs to define at least one function that returns a group's unique ID or `None`.
+To make use of `Flag`s, one needs to define at least one function that returns a group's unique ID or `None`.
 Groups can be anything that you want users to be grouped by: their user ID (which would allow per-user enabling/disabling of features), a user's attribute, such as "is_superuser" or "is_staff", or